 - regulate chemicals (which were already existing in 1976) that posed an "unreasonable risk to health or to the environment", and

 On June 22, 2016, the Frank R. Lautenberg Chemical Safety for the 21st Century Act (Lautenberg Chemical Safety Act) was signed into law.
 The Lautenberg Chemical Safety Act amends the Toxic Substances Control Act (TSCA).

 Toxic Substances Control Act (TSCA) requires EPA to compile, keep current and publish a list of each chemical substance that is manufactured or processed, including imports, in the United States for uses under TSCA.
-Also called the "TSCA Inventory" or simply "the Inventory,” the TSCA Inventory now lists more than 86,000 chemicals.
+Also called the "TSCA Inventory" or simply "the Inventory.”
+It currently lists more than 86,000 chemicals.

-Any chemical not on the Inventory and its confidential portion is considered as “new chemical substance,” manufacturers or importers shall submit pre-manufacture notification (PMN) applications at least 90 days before you begin to manufacture or import a new chemical substance for a commercial purpose.
+Any chemical not on the Inventory and its confidential portion is considered a “new chemical substance,” and manufacturers or importers must submit pre-manufacture notification (PMN) applications at least 90 days before they begin to manufacture or import a new chemical substance for a commercial purpose.